TerryAckee/TonDigitStream/README.md

 🛠 Practical Resiliency Showcase: Live Logic Repair "How I solve the unknown in real-time."

-The Scenario: First-time exposure to a native AI assistant script structure.
+The Scenario: First-time success injecting code accessing Peer-to-Peer procedural adjustments to a native AI assistant script structure.
+[The Native AI Peer the script the assistant generated is what I am Peer to Peer editing in real time on recording or the first time : Dispalying my ability to successfully access fully written script from a peer or someone else and inject a procedure of my own + properly identify & adjust

+existing peer code only where necessary to achieve what ever outcome, change, effect, advancement is required and or requested in a real time, first time recording encountering these mistakes for the first time resolving them safely and successfuly performing and my operation and achieving the necessary result I missed on the first attempt to inject my code and access other peer stored variables at the same time
+[I stated in the beginning @ I should see the coordinates lose the curve in them from the original peer code in the gif -which they did- and switch directions to start moving from left to right again <-- this part was the real time failed attempt to produce the second factor of the result I stated I would be able to perform through the Peer code I am accessing in this video display!

-The Goal: Perform a live "hot-fix" on logic errors and variable organization without interrupting the running system.
+Performing a live "hot-fix" on Peer to Peer script logic errors in Real time and variable organization without interrupting the running system.

-The Result: Full system restoration and logic optimization in under 13 minutes.
+ ## Running succeessful Peer to Peer operations in realt time inserting my native logic into Peer code and langauge show casing my successful collaberative peer script optimization in under 13 minutes.